Object Management Group

-The Object Management Group (OMG) is a computer industry standards consortium.
-OMG Task Forces develop enterprise integration standards for a range of technologies.
+The Object Management Group (OMG) is a computer industry Standards Development Organization (SDO), or Voluntary Consensus Standards Body (VCSB).
+OMG develops enterprise integration and modeling standards for a range of technologies.

 Business activities

 The goal of the OMG was a common portable and interoperable object model with methods and data that work using all types of development environments on all types of platforms.

 The group provides only specifications, not implementations.
 But before a specification can be accepted as a standard by the group, the members of the submitter team must guarantee that they will bring a conforming product to market within a year.
 This is an attempt to prevent unimplemented (and unimplementable) standards.
 Other private companies or open source groups are encouraged to produce conforming products and OMG is attempting to develop mechanisms to enforce true interoperability.

 OMG hosts four technical meetings per year for its members and interested nonmembers.
 The Technical Meetings provide a neutral forum to discuss, develop and adopt standards that enable software interoperability.